-5.2.1.1 Identification of fire hazards
+5.3.2 Identification of hazards

-This step is crucial in the fire scenario development process as well as in the entire alternative design methodology.
-If a fire hazard or incident is omitted, then it will not be considered in the analysis and the resulting final design may be inadequate.
-Fire hazards may be identified using historical and statistical data, expert opinion and experience and hazard evaluation procedures.
-There are many hazard evaluation procedures available to help identify the fire hazards including HAZOP, PHA, FMEA, "what-if", etc. As a minimum, the following conditions and characteristics should be identified and considered:
+This step is crucial in the casualty scenario development process as well as in the entire alternative design methodology.
+If a particular hazard or incident is omitted, then it will not be considered in the analysis and the resulting final design may be inadequate.
+Hazards may be identified using historical and statistical data, expert opinion and experience and hazard evaluation procedures.
+There are many hazard evaluation procedures available to help identify the hazards including Hazard and Operability Study (HAZOP), Process Hazard Analysis (PHA), Failure Mode and Effects Analysis (FMEA), "what-if", etc. As a minimum, the following conditions and characteristics should be identified and considered:

-- .1 pre-fire situation: ship, platform, compartment, fuel load, environmental conditions; - .2 ignition sources: temperature, energy, time and area of contact with potential fuels; - .3 initial fuels: state (solid, liquid, gas, vapour, spray), surface area to mass ratio, rate of heat release: - .4 secondary fuels: proximity to initial fuels, amount, distribution; - .5 extension potential: beyond compartment, structure, area (if in open); - .6 target locations: note target items or areas associated with the performance parameters; - .7 critical factors: ventilation, environment, operational, time of day, etc.; and
+- .1 pre-casualty situation: ship, platform, compartment, available potential and kinetic energy, environmental conditions; - .2 potential initiating events, causes; - .3 detailed technical information and properties of potential hazards; - .4 secondary hazards that might be subject to effects of initial hazard; - .5 extension potential: beyond compartment, structure, area (if in open); - .6 target locations: note target items or areas associated with the performance parameters;

-.8 relevant statistical data: past fire history, probability of failure, frequency and severity rates, etc.
+- .7 critical factors relevant to the hazard: ventilation, environment, operational, time of day, etc.; and - .8 relevant statistical data: past casualty history, probability of failure, frequency and severity rates, etc.

-5.2.1.2 Enumeration of fire hazards
+5.3.3 Enumeration of hazards

-All of the fire hazards identified above should be grouped into one of three incident classes: localised, major, or catastrophic.
-A localised incident consists of a fire with a localised affect zone, limited to a specific area.
-A major incident consists of a fire with a medium affect zone, limited to the boundaries of the ship.
-A catastrophic incident consists of a fire with a large affect zone, beyond the ship and affecting surrounding ships or communities.
-In the majority of cases, only localised and/or major fire incidents need to be considered.
+All of the hazards identified above should be grouped into one of three incident classes: localized, major or catastrophic.
+A localized incident consists of a casualty with a localized effect zone, limited to a specific area.
+A major incident consists of a casualty with a medium effect zone, limited to the boundaries of the ship.
+A catastrophic incident consists of a casualty with a large affect zone, beyond the ship and affecting surrounding ships or communities.
+In the majority of cases, only localized and/or major incidents need to be considered.
 Examples where the catastrophic incident class may be considered would include transport and/or offshore production of petroleum products or other hazardous materials where the incident effect zone is very likely to be beyond the ship vicinity.
-The fire hazards should be tabulated for future selection of a certain number of each of the incident classes.
+The hazards should be tabulated for future selection of a certain number of each of the incident classes.

-5.2.1.3 Selection of fire hazards
+5.3.4 Selection of hazards

-The number and type of fire hazards that should be selected for the quantitative analysis is dependent on the complexity of the trial alternative design and arrangements.
-All of the fire hazards identified should be reviewed for selection of a range of incidents.
-In determining the selection, frequency of occurrence does not need to be fully quantified, but it can be utilised in a qualitative sense.
-The selection process should identify a range of incidents which cover the largest and most probable range of enumerated fire hazards.
+The number and type of hazards that should be selected for the quantitative analysis is dependent on the complexity of the trial alternative design and arrangements.
+All of the hazards identified should be reviewed for selection of a range of incidents.
+In determining the selection, frequency of occurrence does not need to be fully quantified, but it can be utilized in a qualitative sense.
+The selection process should identify a range of incidents which cover the largest and most probable range of enumerated hazards.
 Because the engineering evaluation relies on a comparison of the proposed alternative design and arrangements with prescriptive designs, demonstration of equivalent performance during the major incidents should adequately demonstrate the design's equivalence for all lesser incidents and provide the commensurate level of safety.
-In selecting the fire hazards it is possible to lose perspective and to begin selecting highly unlikely or inconsequential hazards.
+In selecting the hazards it is possible to lose perspective and to begin selecting highly unlikely or inconsequential hazards.
 Care should be taken to select the most appropriate incidents for inclusion in the selected range of incidents.

-5.2.1.4 Specification of design fire scenarios
+5.3.5 Specification of design casualty scenarios